aceliwang/potatopsych/Practice - PsychScene Videos.md

 You have been referred a 6 yr old boy Sam, by the paediatrician for encopresis.
 Sam lives with his mother who is a single mother and is unemployed.
 The paediatrician has ruled out any organic issues and started him on laxatives and a star chart which has not worked.

 ### MEQ 8.1 Outline your assessment / outline your approach to assessment.
+(6 marks)

 > Structure:
 > - Multi-modal assessment